0x5d/0x5d.github.io/content/posts/ext-sort/index.en.md

 So the basic idea is:
 - you get a big file (bigger than memory),
 - you split it into smaller chunks that fit in memory,
-- you sort those chunks and write them to disk
+- you sort those chunks and write them to disk,
 - you merge the sorted chunks and write the output, sorted.

 I will go deeper into details as we go into my implementation.